Review by Josh P.

 Review by Ruth M.

-Though the title refers to the role Errol Flynn’s best known of, this film is more about his last girlfriend, Beverly Aadland.
+Though the title refers to the role Errol Flynn’s best known for, this film is more about his last girlfriend, Beverly Aadland.
 She was only 15 years old when the legendary swashbuckler and reputable lothario made his conquest.
 He saw her going into Warner Bros studios, looking much older than what she actually was in her form-fitting red dress.
 The wide-eyed teen starlet inevitably and immediately fell for the Australian actor, but she really didn’t have much choice in the matter, given Flynn’s persistence and her own mother practically pimping her in order to *assist* her career.
 I can’t remember if the film said something about Flynn still being married to Patrice Wymore, but I found that out after the film.

 This is really a sad story, not to mention creepy.
 Kevin Kline who played Flynn was 67 and Dakota Fanning as Beverly was 19 when they made the film, so the age gap between them is even bigger (47 years apart as opposed to 33).
 But what’s even creepier is how Beverly’s mother Florence (Susan Sarandon) not only encouraged the affair, but also willingly became the third wheel as they travel together.
 Her own marriage crumbled as her husband vehemently disagreed with what Florence did to their own daughter, and sensibly, he didn’t think Beverly really had talents for showbiz anyway.